piccolomo/plotext/readme/video.md

 python3 -c "import plotext as plt; plt.play_youtube(plt.test_youtube_url)"
 ```

-which will render [this youtube video](https://www.youtube.com/watch?v=2Z4s8xbuegQ) on terminal.
+which will render [this youtube video](https://www.youtube.com/watch?v=FZM9Ibf0Guk) on terminal.

 - the function `show()` is not necessary in this case, as it is called internally,
 - the frames will adapt to the screen size unless `plot_size()` is used before `play_youtube()`,
-- to download a YouTube video use the function `get_youtube()` described in [this section](https://github.com/piccolomo/plotext/blob/master/readme/utilities.md#file-utilities),
+- to download a YouTube video to a specified `path` use the function `get_youtube(url, path)`,
 - this function may require further development,
 - access the full documentation of the function `play_youtube()` with `doc.play_youtube()`,
-- yes!
-I am a Michael Jackson fan: he is number one, not my fault,
+- question: is there an actual deep state hiding secrete alien technology?

 [Main Guide](https://github.com/piccolomo/plotext#guide), [Play Videos](https://github.com/piccolomo/plotext/blob/master/readme/video.md)